Whitewater rafting on the Ocoee River in Tennessee

 Conasauga River

 Tennessee offers a unique activity to best experience the incredibly biodiverse Conasauga River - freshwater river snorkeling.
 Located in Ocoee on the Conasauga River near the Tennessee-Georgia line, there is a pool known as the Conasauga Snorkel Hole where several thousand fish will be present on any given day.
-In fact, the Conasauga Watershed contains more than 70 distinct native species of fish, making it the most biologically diverse river basin in the world.
-Turtles, tadpoles and salamanders can also be seen.
 For snorkeling, all that is needed is a swimsuit, snorkel and mask.
 Other useful items to take with you include water shoes, dry towels and a wetsuit depending on water temperature (summer months are the best time to snorkel; during fall, winter and spring months, the water can be cold and will require a wetsuit).

 Reelfoot Lake State Park - Tiptonville

-Reelfoot Lake State Park is a beautiful 15,000-acre lake created by a series of violent earthquakes in the early-1800s that caused the Mississippi River to flow backward for a short period of time.
-The park's ecosystem is unlike any other place in Tennessee, as it’s a flooded forest with numerous majestic Cypress trees that rise above the water.
-The lake harbors almost every kind of shore and wading bird, as well as golden and American bald eagles.
+Reelfoot Lake State Park is a beautiful 15,000-acre lake created by a series of earthquakes in the early-1800s that caused the Mississippi River to flow backward.
+The park's ecosystem is a flooded forest with numerous sunken Cypress trees that rise above the water.
+The lake is also home to golden and American bald eagles.
 During January and February, Reelfoot Lake is home to thousands of American bald eagles.
-Experienced park naturalists lead daily bald eagle and waterfowl tours, and the annual Reelfoot Eagle Festival in February is a premiere bird watching opportunity.
-In March and April, deep swamp canoe trips are offered and scenic pontoon boat tours are offered May through September.
+Experienced park naturalists lead daily bald eagle and waterfowl tours in January and February with the annual Reelfoot Eagle Festival in February being a premiere bird watching opportunity.
+Deep swamp canoe trips in March and April and scenic pontoon boat tours May-September are offered.
 Every fall, hundreds of white pelicans stop at the lake on their seasonal migration.

 Lower Hatchie National Wildlife Rescue